neurotrino/reservoir/README.md

 `os.environ['MSNN_GITSHA']`, for example (this feature was originally added so we would always have a way of identifying which version the virtual environment was running).

+Look in `setup.py` to add more environmental variables.

 Enter the directory containing `setup.py` and run the following: